Start Printed Page 43639

 C. Procedures To Comment on the Extension of Particular Exclusions

-To submit a comment regarding the extension of a particular exclusion granted under the above referenced product exclusion notices under the $300 billion action, commenters first must register on the portal at https://comments.USTR.gov.
-As noted above, the public docket on the portal will be open from July 1 to July 30, 2020.
+To submit a comment regarding the extension of a particular exclusion granted under the above referenced product exclusion notices under the $300 billion action, commenters first Start Printed Page 43640must register on the portal at https://comments.USTR.gov.
+As noted above, the public docket will be open from July 15, 2020, to August 14, 2020.
 After registration, the commenter may submit an exclusion extension comment form to the public docket.

 Fields on the comment form marked with an asterisk (*) are required fields.
-Fields with a gray (BCI) notation are for Business Confidential Information and the information entered will not be publicly available.
+Fields with a gray (BCI) notation are for business confidential information and will not be publicly available.
 Fields with a green (Public) notation will be publicly available.
-Additionally, parties will be able to upload documents and indicate whether the documents are BCI or public.
+Additionally, commenters will be able to upload documents and indicate whether the documents are BCI or public.
 Commenters will be able to review the public version of their comments before they are posted.

 Set out below is a summary of the information to be entered on the exclusion extension comment form.